1031-Systems/1031_Delivery/Pololu/README.md

 ### Mapping Digital Output Ports

-Animatronics systems often control lights and other props controlled by digital outputs usualy through relays.
+Animatronics systems often control lights and other props controlled by digital outputs usually through relays.
 Here is an example of how to define a block of contiguous digital output channels on a Maestro board:

 ```